Building and Supporting a Family, Managing Your Finances, Planning For Retirement

 3.)
 Withdrawals aren't taxed as long as you use them for qualified medical expenses

 A well-funded HSA over time can cover your healthcare costs in retirement completely tax-free.
 The expenses must be primarily to alleviate or prevent a physical or mental defect or illness, including dental and vision.
-A list of these expenses is available on the IRS website, www.irs.gov in IRS Publication 502, “Medical and Dental Expenses.”
+A list of these expenses is available on the IRS website, www.irs.gov.
+Just type Publication 502 in the search bar and then choose “Medical and Dental Expenses” from the options shown.

 If you're healthy enough to not have many health care costs in retirement, you can withdraw the money from your HSA without penalty and use it for anything you want when you are age 65 or older.
 However, you will pay income taxes on withdrawals if you don't use it for health care.
 If you withdraw the funds for non-qualified medical expenses before age 65, those funds will be taxed at your income tax rate plus 20% tax penalty.